kriogenia/empathy-academy-search-path-module/doc/Week4.md

 Finally, I dedicated the rest of the day to implement the aggregations.
 I had some problems to extract them from the ES type but for now it does the trick and works.
 I have some TODOs to improve this later.

+##2021-03-17
+I had to change the majority of my tests.
+It was kinda tedious, but no difficult.
+I still have a lot more tests to do, they can wait tho.
+First I will extract a SearchResult builder.